jcornaz/kwik/README.rst

 The known alternatives either:

 * Are bound to a specific test-engine
-* Can only be used in Java module (not in Kotlin multi-platform modules)
+* Can only be used when compiling kotlin to Java (and cannot be used in multi-platform projects)
-* Relies on reflection, making them slower and make some errors detectable only at runtime
+* Relies on reflection, making the tests slower and make some errors detectable only at runtime
 * Do not allow enough freedom and safety to customize existing generators
 * Force the user to add unwanted dependencies in the classpath